-From developer Playdead, which comprises the minds behind Limbo before it, Inside is comparable to its predecessor in some ways but with an added layer of depth that inspires frequent wonder.
+From developer Playdead, Inside is comparable to its predecessor, Limbo, in some ways but with an added layer of depth that inspires frequent wonder.
 This is mostly a result of the unspoken narrative, which revolves around yet another nameless boy.
-In Inside, however, the boy in the story is running away from a group of men who – if you fail to stay out of their sights – will mercilessly kill you.
+In Inside, however, the boy in the story is running away from a group of men who – if you fail to stay out of their sights – will try to mercilessly kill you.

-The terror is worsened by the presumed age of the boy, provided you have a potent sympathy towards children.
 Though it isn't quite clear why the boy is running from these men or why you should even care since you don't know who he is, Inside will leave you begging for answers.
-Nevertheless, the bleak, lifeless setting of Inside is more than worth the price of admission.
+The bleak, lifeless setting of Inside is more than worth the price of admission.
 Its minimalist art style alone is avant-garde enough to feel right at home in a museum.
 Add in a game that's both fun to play and curiosity-piquing, though, and Inside is one of the best indie games money can buy.

-Finally, the man responsible for Journey's incredible orchestration is back with Abzu, the first game ever from indie developer Giant Squid Studios.
-Founded by Flower and Journey art director Matt Nava, however, Giant Squid had little to lose with video game debut on both PC and PS4.
+Finally, the man responsible for the incredible orchestra arrangement in the hit PS3/PS4 game Journey is back with Abzu, the first game ever from indie developer Giant Squid Studios.
+Founded by former thatgamecompany art director Matt Nava, Giant Squid had little to lose with its video game debut on both PC and PS4.

-Abzu is described as a "stylized swimming simulator" that accurately depicts the relationship between various fish as well as their interactions with humans.
+Abzu is described as a "stylized swimming simulator" that accurately depicts the relationship between ocean life and its interactions with humans.
 Like Journey, the game is told linearly with a silent protagonist.
 Abzu manages to hold its own, though, drawing influence from popular role-playing games with the ability to upgrade equipment.